SuiTang/DPWebViewLocalCache/README.md

 ## Features

 - [x] Categories for `UIWebView`, `MKWebview`, adding cache management
-- [x] An asynchronous image downloader
+- [x] An asynchronous cache downloader
-- [x] An asynchronous memory + disk image caching with automatic cache expiration handling
+- [x] An asynchronous memory + disk cache caching with automatic cache expiration handling
-- [x] A background image decompression
+- [x] A background cache decompression
 - [x] A guarantee that the same URL won't be downloaded several times
 - [x] A guarantee that bogus URLs won't be retried again and again
 - [x] A guarantee that main thread will never be blocked